esl/MongoosePush/README.md

 ```

 The above command assumes that MongoosePush runs on `localhost` and listens on port `8443`.
-Please, mind the `HTTPS` protocol, metrics are hosted on the same port as other API.
+Please, mind the `HTTPS` protocol, metrics are hosted on the same port than all the other API endpoints.

 #### Prometheus configuration